Frequently Asked Questions

 - We will check our temperatures the days we are scheduled to work together and disclose whether we have a fever or any cold- or flu-like symptoms.

-- We will wear face shields or masks (which I can provide) at all times.
+- We will wear masks or face shields (which I can provide) at all times.

 - We will maintain a distance from each other of at least 3 feet whenever possible.